 Final Thoughts

-UC Berkeley’s acceptance rate are currently around 11-12% which reflects a deeply competitive process.
-However, it’s only one piece of the admissions puzzle.
+UC Berkeley’s acceptance rate reflects a highly competitive process, but it is only one part of the admissions equation.

 .png?width=175&height=73&name=ORIGINAL%20LOGO%20Blue%20and%20Green%20(1).png)